-We recognize that adoption of our recommendations regarding FOIA's affirmative disclosure provisions while the extant law regarding exemptions remains unchanged would leave the state of the law unsatisfactory to many and deeply disturbing to some.
-Should Congress adopt legislation based on this report that leaves the existing exemptions intact, we recommend that Congress avoid inadvertently endorsing any extant judicial interpretation of those exemptions-just as we hope readers of our report understand that we are similarly not endorsing any particular extant exemption or judicial interpretation thereof either.61
+We recognize that adopting our recommendations about FOIA's affirmative disclosure provisions while the extant law on exemptions remains unchanged would leave the state of the law unsatisfactory to many and deeply disturbing to others.
+Should Congress adopt legislation based on this Article that leaves the existing exemptions intact, we recommend that it should simply avoid inadvertently endorsing any extant judicial interpretation of those exemptions.
+In other words, we are not endorsing any particular extant exemption nor any existing judicial interpretation of FOIA's exemptions.62